Greece Moments Greece Moments

 Gravel road to Vathy

-Vathy is located in a natural harbour that is only open by a narrow strait.
-The water shimmers in an intense, light turquoise tone and in front of the bay the church of Agios Nikolaos like a sentinel over the bay.
+Vathy is located in a natural harbour open only through a narrow strait.
+The water shimmers in an intense, light turquoise tone, and at the entrance to the bay the church of Agios Nikolaos stands like a sentinel watching over it.

 Astypalea Vathy Bucht Segler